 Welcome each customer back with open arms before you sign off.
 Even if it doesn’t seem likely that the guest will be able to return, take the opportunity to invite them back.
 The benefits of customer loyalty can’t be overstated.
 You may or may not be able to secure repeat bookings, but a customer who feels welcome and appreciated is far more likely to leave a positive review or recommend you to their friends.

 4. Ask for what you need.

 Your guests may love you, but they can’t read your mind.
-Let them know that they can share their experience on TripAdvisor or wherever else you collect reviews.
+Let them know that they can share their experience through Rezgo’s verified review system, or wherever else you collect reviews.
 Give them a link, too — unhappy customers are a lot more likely to go hunting for places to talk about your business than happy customers are, so you want to make the process as easy as possible.

-You can offer your appreciation for their time, but avoid offering anything more: review incentives are likely to get your company blacklisted on any reputable review site.
+You can offer your appreciation for their time, but take care when offering anything more: review incentives are likely to get your company blacklisted on aggregate review sites.

 5. Leave the door open.

 Automated follow-up emails are only the first step in a long-term customer relationship.
 To move forward, you’ll need a way to connect with customers.
 Make sure to include links to your company’s social accounts and newsletter signup so you can carry this relationship forward.

 Once you’ve built that connection with your guests, you’ll find a world of opportunity ahead of you.
 Social media and email promotions, gift card sales, loyalty bonuses — all these things become much easier once you’ve taken the first step by following up.

 - Set-jetting, Forest Bathing, and Hush Trips: 20 Innovative Tourism Business Ideas and Trends for 2023